-2026 NFL Mock Draft Version 1.0
+2026 NFL Mock Draft Version 5.0

-The tradition continues!
-Every year since 2008, The Sports Bank has published a NFL mock draft, and this is our inaugural version for 2026.
-However, the 2026 NFL mock draft comes with a new twist!
+The Sports Bank’s 2026 NFL mock draft comes with a new feature over past year’s editions.
 The Sports Bank LLC Owner/Founder Paul M. Banks is a Contributor to Draft Wire, USA Today’s NFL Draft focused website.
-So we’ll be taking snippets from Banks’ articles and linking them here, as we continue to add-in the player descriptions into our 2026 NFL mock draft.
+Thus, in every update we’ll include snippets from Banks’ articles and linking them here, as we continue to add-in the player descriptions into our 2026 NFL mock draft.
+So yes, this mock draft will just continue to grow and grow, with much more player detail, as the year wears on.

-As far as we know, The Sports Bank is the only independently-owned, mom and pop shop website to publish a mock draft in all four of the major North American sports.
+And as far as we know, The Sports Bank is the only independently-owned, mom and pop shop website to publish a mock draft in all four of the major North American sports.

-Here’s the link to our 2025 NHL mock draft.
-For the 2025 NBA mock draft, go here.
-The final 2025 NFL mock draft can be found here.
-And our latest MLB mock draft can be found at this link.
+Here’s the link to our final 2025 NHL mock draft.
+For the final 2025 NBA mock draft, go here.
+And our last MLB mock draft can be found at this link.

 As always, enjoy our 50 worst NFL Draft buzz phrases, cliches and other assorted word salad.